 To break this down further, an employer brand is about relationships.
 Strong relationships are built on trust, truth, and authenticity.
 Building trust and authenticity depends on applying logic; that is, looking at facts and applying sound reasoning to what you present to your audience, and how you approach them.
 Further, strong relationships are lasting and do not stop the moment a candidate signs an offer.
 They also may be formed well before you ever meet or speak to the person, and they can impact your business long after the employee has exited your company.

 Notice that our definition targets “current and future ideal employees”.
 ClearCompany, therefore, is not trying to cast as wide a net as possible and simply measure an increase in applicants or talent pools.
 When crafting brand messaging, we are targeting A Players; those thriving in our environment, and prospective employees who share similar core competencies for success.

 Accordingly, employer branding is much more than showing up to a college campus with your logo on a shirt.
-It’s not about being in as many places as possible with a singular purpose of creating name recognition.
-It’s targeted, strategic, measurable, and creates competitive advantage.
+It’s not about being in as many places as possible with the singular purpose of creating name recognition.
+It’s targeted, strategic, and measurable and creates a competitive advantage.

 Employer Brand Model

 To further illustrate the importance of employer branding to your organization, let’s look at a model.
 Your brand sits at the center of your entire people strategy, impacting messaging and relationship building through all of your prospective employee channels, existing employee touchpoints, and alumni connections.